clojure-emacs/cider/README.md

 (package-initialize)
 ```

-And then you can install nREPL with the following command:
+And then you can install `nrepl.el` with the following command:

 <kbd>M-x package-install [RET] nrepl [RET]</kbd>